-Participation in public debate
+Climate advocacy policy and participation in public debate

-We have also taken part in the Italian National Dialogue on Sustainable Development project sponsored by UNEP and the Italian Ministry of Environment, for the preparation of the paper Financing the future on climate change mitigation and adaptation initiatives through insurance and investment activities.
+We have taken part in the Italian National Dialogue on Sustainable Development project sponsored by UNEP and the Italian Ministry of Environment, for the preparation of the paper Financing the future on climate change mitigation and adaptation initiatives through insurance and investment activities.
 In this context, we have organised high-profile institutional events including the presentation in Italy of Interim Report of the European Commission High-Level Expert Group on sustainable finance.

 We have also contributed to the analysis of the impact of climate change on insurance companies and the role our industry can play in mitigation and adaptation, participating in the drafting of Position Paper “The heat is on” published by CRO Forum.
 We have also participated in the “Asset Owner Disclosure” project aimed at collecting examples of good practices, including the case of Generali, for the effective management of climate change impacts in the insurance sector.
 The project is promoted by ShareAction, a network of non-governmental organisations for the dissemination of responsible investments practices and shareholder activism.